TyVanRoy/redstone-typist/README.md

 3. If your code requires imports from other files, add the $$$IMPORT tag followed by the file path:

-shell
-Copy code
-# $$$IMPORT: path/to/your/file.ts
+    // $$$IMPORT: path/to/your/file.ts

 4. Run Redstone Typist on your project:

-bash
-Copy code
     python typist.py path/to/your/project

 5. Review the output and integrate the suggestions into your code as needed.